-(B) does not include conclusions, manipulations, or calculations derived from such
+(B) does not include conclusions, manipulations, or calculations derived from such data, or a combination of such data with other data.

 (4) LAND REMOTE SENSING.-The term "land remote sensing" means the collection of data which can be processed into imagery of surface features of the Earth from an unclassified satellite or satellites, other than an operational United States Government weather satellite.